West Side Story is the first movie I ever OD’d on.

 (Top - Tony Mordente as Action).
 This quotable admonition, in addition to the Jets' stare-down, finger-snapping response to authority figures, found its way into the 1967 teen musical The Cool Ones, choreographed by West Side Story's David Winters (A-rab).

 Critics couldn't make up their minds as to whether Bob Fosse's rooftop staging of "There's Gotta Be Something Better Than This" in Sweet Charity was a skirt-flipping homage or blatant rip-off.
-The same with his decision to stage the "Rhythm of Life" number in a parking garage (a la West Side Story's "Cool").
+The same with his decision to stage the "Rhythm of Life" number in a subterranean parking structure (a la West Side Story's "Cool").

 It's not unusual for artists to be unfamiliar with the trailblazers and innovators in their field.
 Indeed, in many cases, ignorance behooves the young artist, lest they find out their trumpeted originality is often just history repeating (see: Lady Gaga, Bette Midler, and a singing mermaid named Delores DeLago).